nfedyk/rsc_mongodb/README.md

 * Taking backups of volumes

 #Use Cases
-* Replicaset without volume support. set use_storage and restore_from_backup to false and boot 3 nodes.
+Replicaset without volume support.
+Set use_storage and restore_from_backup inputs to false and boot 3 nodes.
-    Once operational, on a single node execute the "replicaset" recipe.
+Once operational, on a single node execute the "rsc_mongodb::replicaset" recipe.
 Once that completes you should have a replicaset configured and ready.

-* Replicaset with volume support. set the use_storage input to true and boot 3 nodes.
+Replicaset with volume support.
+Set the use_storage input to true and boot 3 nodes.
-    Once operational, on a single node execute the "replicaset" recipe.
+Once operational, on a single node execute the "rsc_mongodb::replicaset" recipe.
 Once that completes you should have a replicaset configured and ready.

-* Restore Replicaset Node from a backup. set the restore_from_backup to true and boot a single node.
+Restore Replicaset Node from a backup.
+Set the restore_from_backup to true and boot a single node.
-    Once operational, execute the add_to_replicaset recipe.
+Once operational, execute the "rsc_mongodb::add_to_replicaset" recipe.
 Once that completes you should have that member added to the replicaset